 As part of a multi-phase, 20-year, $100-million master plan project, Purgatory Village Land Co. sought to revitalize its lodging and access options at the base of Purgatory Resort (formerly Durango Mountain Resort) in the rugged San Juan Mountains in Southwest Colorado.

-The Purgatory Lodge itself is a mixed-use building constructed in phases and included relocation of major utilities, building demolition, street and pedestrian access designs and integration of a number of privately owned residential and commercial units.
+The Purgatory Lodge itself is a mixed-use building that was constructed in phases and included relocation of major utilities, building demolition, street and pedestrian access designs and integration of a number of privately owned residential and commercial units.

 The first phase of the project included approximately 15,000 square feet of commercial use space and 22,000 square feet of club uses, as well as 36 residential condominium units.
 In addition, there is a 66-vehicle underground parking garage, a pedestrian plaza and skier access considerations.